Mark-Bugden/PhD-Thesis/README.md

 # PhD-Thesis
-A copy of my doctoral thesis: "A Tour of T-duality"
+This repo contains a copy of my doctoral thesis: "A Tour of T-duality".
+This file is also available on the [arXiv](https://arxiv.org/abs/1904.03583).